-As developing PfP Partners look to better understand Western "ways of thinking" and develop their own national security professionals, they have turned to NATO Allies and other Partners for Professional Military Education (PME) support.
-Countries from the Balkans, Central Asia, South Caucasus, and Eurasia are all engaged in discussions with NATO on PME topics of interest through both bilateral and multilateral DEEPs.13 PfPC has played a particularly important role in facilitating this engagement.
+As developing PfP Partners look to better understand Western "ways of thinking and educating" and develop their own national security professionals, they have turned to NATO Allies and other Partners for support in developing professional military education (PME).
+Countries from the Balkans, Central Asia, South Caucasus, and Eurasia are all engaged in discussions with NATO on PME topics of interest through both bilateral and multilateral DEEPs.
+13 PfPC has played a particularly important role in facilitating this engagement.
 The DEEP approach, as described below, provides an alternative to sending Partner officers, NCOs, and civilians to courses abroad, and thus makes defense education more accessible to a larger number of participants.
+Since DEEPs are tailored to meet individual Partner needs, they also provide PfP members with the opportunity to self-differentiate in both their assistance requests and in the level of cooperation they desire with NATO on PME issues.
+DEEP initiatives to date have responded to a variety of requests for assistance, including developing course modules, establishing a command and general staff college, starting up research institutions, and offering faculty "shadow" programs, to name a few.